Enterprise AI financial planning

 Technical complexity risk

-Talent acquisition risk
+Talent and adoption risk

 Contingency budget framework